robertbaker13/phase-0-handbook/coding-references/pseudocode.md

 If you would like guidance or an some ideas on how to write pseudocode, take a look at this [pseudocode standard](http://users.csc.calpoly.edu/~jdalbey/SWE/pdl_std.html) example.

 Pseudocode is for you.
-It may seem trivial and silly  for simple challenges, but its an important and necessary step when you are working on more complex problems.
+It may seem trivial and silly  for simple challenges, but it's an important and necessary step when you are working on more complex problems.
 You will want to get into practice of pseudocoding early so you are prepared for organizing your thoughts when it's required.